Actress Ann B. Davis, devoted 'Brady Bunch' housekeeper, dies

 The "Brady Bunch" was among the first U.S. television shows to focus on a non-traditional family.
 Robert Reed's character, architect Mike Brady, was a widowed father of three boys.
 Florence Henderson's character Carol Brady was a single mother - the show was vague as to why - who had three daughters.
 They get married in the first episode in September 1969.

 The series made its debut amid cultural tumult in the United States but remained invariably cheery and avoided controversy during its five seasons on the ABC network.
-It ran during a TV era populated by caustic sitcoms like "All in the Family," "Maude" and "Sanford and Son."
+It ran during a TV era populated with caustic sitcoms such as "All in the Family," "Maude" and "Sanford and Son."

 In 1994, Davis wrote of the wholesome "The Brady Bunch": "Wouldn't we all love to have belonged to a perfect family, with brothers and sisters to lean on and where every problem is solved in 23-1/2 minutes?"